zitongcharliedeng/cognito/README.md

 First install NixOS using any graphical ISO image and choosing the No desktop option during installation.

 This will auto-generate a hardware-config which acts as a shim layer to run Cognito on your device, and can be used in the install script or replaced with a preset hardware-config, if you have used this device before/ want to override the recommended shim settings, for some odd reason.

+TODO add note about true paste macro since tty doesnt have access to clipboard, even with spice VM clipboard sync.

 ## 2. Clone the repo anywhere (usually into ~/)